 It has been studied that after an exercise, rolling out with a foam roller may help prevent muscle soreness.
-A study published in the International Journal of Sports Physical Therapy in November 2015 indicated that foam rolling may enhance range of motion and decrease DOMS. like other forms of massage, stimulates circulation to provide more nutrients and oxygen to the afflicted region, therefore reducing swelling and soreness.
+A study published in the International Journal of Sports Physical Therapy in November 2015 indicated that foam rolling might enhance range of motion and decrease DOMS.
+Like other forms of massage, it stimulates circulation to provide more nutrients and oxygen to the afflicted region, therefore reducing swelling and soreness.

 6. Heat Therapy.

 Post-exercise heat application, such as in a hot tub or sauna, may assist boost blood flow to your muscles.

 Epsom Salt has been used for centuries to alleviate aches and pains.
 When dissolved in warm water, it decomposes into magnesium (which is essential for muscle repair and inflammation reduction) and sulfate.
 Increased blood flow removes waste materials from muscles and transports nutrients, and repairs cells.
 Another study published in Activity and Sport Sciences Review in October 2020 indicated that local heat stress might have beneficial effects on your muscles, such as reducing muscle soreness and the cardiovascular system after intense exercise.
 It has also been studied that moist heat wraps or a warm bath may help alleviate muscle soreness-related pain and stiffness.

 Self-treatments using cold baths have gained popularity among elite athletes.
 A 2016 analysis of research indicated that a 10- to 15-minute swim in a cold-water bath (50–59°F or 10–15°C) reduced the severity of delayed onset muscle soreness (DOMS).